ghazlabs/idn-remote-entry/README.md

   - If the url is not has own parser registry, capture screenshot of the full page url web and forward to LLM to do the OCR.
 - *Notification Worker* => consume notification queue and publish to channel

+In production, we use Notion as storage and Whatsapp as channel.
+However in local development, we use MySQL as storage and email mailpit as channel.

 ## Getting Started

 To run this project locally, make sure you have Docker installed on your local machine.
 Then run the following command: